r-lib/httr/cran-comments.md

 There were no ERRORs or WARNINGs.

 ## Downstream dependencies
-This is a minor update to fix a number of small bugs.
-I ran `R CMD check` on all 104 reverse dependencies (https://github.com/hadley/httr/tree/master/revdep/summary.md).
-As far as I can tell, there were several failures.
-Authors were notified on June 10.
+I ran `R CMD check` on all 109 reverse dependencies (https://github.com/hadley/httr/tree/master/revdep/summary.md).

+There were three failures that appear related to httr:

+* covr
+* genderizeR
+* rentrez

+I notified these authors on June 10, and again yesterday.